dysosmus/miniflux/README.markdown

 ### Why there is no categories?
 Why the feature X is missing?

 Miniflux is a minimalist software.
 Less is more.

+### Why there is no favourites?

+Use the right tool for the right job.
+Your browser already have bookmarks, if you don't like it there many online tools for that.

 ### I found a bug, what next?